Up to 35% off Raised Beds

 The flowering of Seven Son Flower attracts butterflies to the garden.

-• Plant Size: 10-20 feet tall
+height height 10-20 feet tall

-If you’re looking for unique white flowering bushes to add to your garden, check out Seven Son Flower.
+If you’re looking for unique white flowering bushes to add to your garden, check out seven son flower.
 This tall-reaching shrub blooms in late summer through the fall.
 It features circular clusters of 7 flowers at the end of drooping stems.
 They die off in the fall, giving way to bright purple fruit.

 The large, veined leaves die in the fall, but the show doesn’t end.
 The old bark fades in the winter, peeling and revealing dark brown bark underneath!
 This is a low-maintenance plant that handles all kinds of conditions well.
 Just water it regularly.